anira-project/anira/docs/sphinx/usage.rst

 - **Instances.** ``max_instances(n)`` is the ceiling within which the planner allocates parallel instances of a stateless model (default 1): the shared call slots of its loaded model, one inference at a time on each, claimed by the calls of every handler that runs the model.
+A call that finds every slot busy waits on its inference thread with the backoff of ``ANIRA_WAIT_SPIN_BACKOFF`` (a few spins, then a yield and a 100 µs sleep per retry), and gives up when the pool stops: its chunk delivers zeros and records ``ANIRA_ERROR_ENGINE``, so a stop never waits for a thread that waits for a slot.
 A stateful model has none; each of its handlers runs on what its own prepare built (section 3.2).
 - **Anchor.** ``anchor(canonical)`` names the streamed tensor that is the model's clock: the Hard contract's block range and rate are counted in its Time-axis elements, and every other streamed tensor's time ratio is stated against it.
 The default (an empty name) is the first